cgc0415/hello-world/README.md

 # hello-world
-This is my first github repository!
+I'm Ross, this is my first github project!